VincentLee1208/gym-site/my-gym/README.md

-Responsive fitness website written with React Framework.
+Currently working on a responsive fitness website written with React Framework.

 More focus on front-end design and user friendliness.